 Jurong is a suburb located on the Northwestern side of Singapore.
 It is a suburban district that offers a more local feel than the busy city center.

-The most notable attractions here are the beautiful Singapore Botanic Gardens and Bird Park.
+The most notable attractions here are the beautiful 20.2 hectares Jurong Bird Park with more than 5,000 birds from 400 species.
 If you’re a keen ornithologist or just interested in wildlife, you will be delighted by the enormous diversity of bird species in this park.

 Nearby are the Chinese and Japanese Gardens, lovely landscaped gardens that offer a breath of fresh air from the urban sprawl.

 The Singapore Science Center is another exciting place to visit in Jurong.
 This is a great place to take the family since it has many exhibits explicitly designed to interest kids in the sciences.